 The Prairie Research Institute was formed in 2008 when Illinois’ five scientific surveys transferred from state government to the University of Illinois.
-Thus PRI is both young – barely more than a decade old! – and older than the University itself, with its earliest unit dating back to 1851.
+Thus PRI is both young – just a teen! – and older than the University itself, with its earliest unit dating back to 1851.

 Timeline of the Prairie Research Institute

 1851: An Act for a Geological and Mineralogical Survey established the office of the Illinois State Geologist and appointed G.J.
 Norwood to the position.

 1858-1861: The State Natural History Society of Illinois, a precursor to the Illinois Natural History Survey, was organized and housed at Illinois State Normal University.
 In 1861, an Act to Incorporate the Illinois Natural History Society legally chartered the society as a tax-free institution with the purpose of completing “a scientific survey of the State of Illinois in all the departments of natural history.”

 1867-1869: Benjamin D. Walsh served as the first Illinois State Entomologist